b-io/io.barras/python/neptune/README.md

 ## 📄 License

-NEPTUNE is released under the [MIT License](LICENSE).
+The libraries are released under the [MIT License](LICENSE).
-You are welcome to use, modify, and contribute — with attribution.
+You are free to download, use, and share suggestions — contribute if you'd like to get involved.

+[license]: <LICENSE>